 The Company is a leading real estate developer in the Philippines, providing real estate products to residential and commercial customers with a particular focus on the affordable and middle market housing segments.
 The Company has over 50 years of real estate expertise through the "Filinvest" brand.
 The Company has developed over 2,500 hectares of land and completed a large number of high-profile real estate projects.
 Having provided homes for more than 200,000 families, the Company believes that it has a reputation both in the real estate industry and among purchasers, including the significant OFW and expatriate Filipino markets, as a reliable developer that develops and delivers quality products in a timely manner conveniently located near major commercial centers.
 The Company believes it is able to offer customers one of the most diversified ranges of real estate products in the Philippine market.
-As of February 28, 2022, the Company's projects are situated across over fifty (55) cities and municipalities, and the Company believes that this product, market and geographic diversification mitigates construction, market and economic risks.
+As of June 30, 2023, the Company's projects are situated across over fifty (55) cities and municipalities, and the Company believes that this product, market and geographic diversification mitigates construction, market and economic risks.

-The Company's real estate operations remain a key driver of the Company's income, contributing ₱11.27 billion to the Company's total revenue and other income of ₱17.74 billion in 2021.
-The Company develops and sells residential real estate to generate cashflow for their business operations and retain ownership of a significant portion of commercial and retail real estate for long-term investment to generate recurring income and realize potential capital appreciation.
+The Company's real estate operations remain a key driver of the Company's income, contributing $\mathbb{P}12.84$ billion to the Company's total revenue and other income of $\mathbb{P}19.94$ billion in 2022.
+The Company develops and sells residential real estate to generate cash flow for their business operations and retain ownership of a significant portion of commercial and retail real estate forlong-term investment to generate recurring income and realize potential capital appreciation.
 The Company is a pioneer and major player in office development and leasing in the Philippines with a stable and growing revenue stream fromrecurring income.
 The Company believes that its unblemished credit track record over its long history with the local banking community as well as local and international bond markets, especially during market downturns, such as the Asian Financial Crisis and Global Financial Crisis, have resulted in increased investor confidence, which allows the Company greater access to medium and low cost funding.
 The Company believes that its strength in credit record and financial position enhances its ability to expand its business and capitalize on opportunities in the Philippine housing and land development market.

-FLI focuses on the development of residential houses, lots, condotels, mid-rise buildings ("MRBs") and high-rise buildings ("HRBs") projects throughout the Philippines, and the development of investment properties in the retail, office and industrial real estate sectors.
-As of February 2022, FLI has built more than 200 residential developments across the country and operates thirty-one (31) office buildings and seven (7) retail developments totaling 781,018 sq.m. of GLA.
+FLI focuses on the development of residential houses, lots, condotels, MRBs and high-rise buildings ("HRBs") projects throughout the Philippines, and the development of investment properties in the retail, office and industrial real estate sectors.
+As of June 2023, FLI has built more than 200 residential developmentsacross the country and operates thirty-two (32) office buildings and seven (7) retail developments totaling 807,000 sq.m. of GLA.
 Retail developments also fall under FLI's "Filinvest Lifemalls" brand while office developments are owned by FLI or Filinvest REIT Corp. and Filinvest Cyberparks, both subsidiaries of FLI.
 In addition, FLI owns 60% of Filinvest Asia Corp. whose sole project is PBCom Tower.

-For each of the years ended December 31, 2019, 2020 and 2021, the Company recorded consolidated revenues and other income of ₱26.961.04 million, ₱18.626.38 million, ₱17,738.92 million, respectively; EBITDA of ₱12,088.34 million, ₱9,161.97 million and ₱7,420.45 million, respectively; and net income of ₱6,159.8 million, ₱3,957.75 million and ₱4,350.23 million, respectively.
-FLI's common shares were listed on the PSE on October 25, 1993 and as of February 28, 2022, FLI had a market capitalization of ₱26,674.7 million.
+For the years ended December 31, 2020, 2021 and 2022, and in the first six months of 2023, the Company recorded consolidated revenues and other income of ₱18,626.38 million, ₱17,738.92 million, ₱19,944.34 million, and ₱9,916.87 million, respectively; EBITDA of ₱9,161.97 million, ₱7,420.45 million, ₱8,172.51 million, and ₱4,127.19 million, respectively; and net income of ₱3,957.75 million, ₱4,305.23 million, ₱3,521.14 million, and ₱1,659.78 million, respectively.
+FLI's common shares were listed on the PSE on October 25, 1993 and, as of June 30, 2023, FLI had a market capitalization of ₱16,974.83 million.